 Does your toddler or preschooler hide behind your legs when meeting new people?
-Do they babble and talk all day until put into an unfamiliar setting and have them turn bashful?
-There’s nothing wrong with being a little reserved, even ultra-confident kids can turn timid when they’re faced with the unexpected, but if feeling shy keeps them from enjoying new experiences it can be a problem.
+Do they babble and talk all day until put into an unfamiliar setting and turn bashful?
+There’s nothing wrong with being a little reserved.
+Even ultra-confidant kids can turn timid when they’re faced with the unexpected.
 Here are some simple ways to boost your child’s confidence, even in the most trying situations.

 Other parents might be sitting on the bench, but if your child needs you to feel safe, it’s worth it to play with them and help facilitate a beginning interaction with the other children.
 Once your little one is playing, you can start slowly backing out and letting them play together.
 Stay close and make sure your child can still see you, sometimes that’s all they need to know they are safe and secure in a new situation.

 If you run into an old friend who hasn’t met your child, and they are hiding behind your legs, let them stay safe and hide for a few minutes and talk to your friend.
 This shows your child that you are comfortable with that person.
 Ask your little one to say hello, but if they won’t, don’t push it.
 Talk to them later about why they felt uncomfortable and help practice handshakes, introductions, and conversations with stuffed animals or other adults they are comfortable with.